 The POWs worked long hours starting at 6:00 A.M. working long hours even during the typhoon season without a day off.
 They were fed, a cup of rice, twice a day but the amount of food was inadequate.
 The Japanese did not give the POWs any medical supplies, and if they had them it was because the POWs had scrounged them.
 They were housed in the same barracks that many of them had lived in before the war.

 The Japanese instituted the “Blood Brother” rule since several POWs escaped from the detail.
-Men were often thrown into the metal shack that served as a cell block that had no windows and had only enough room for the man to squat.
+Men were often thrown into the metal shack that served as a cellblock that had no windows and had only enough room for the man to squat.
 They also witnessed the execution of Filipinos who had been caught stealing sheet metal.
 They were tied to poles and used for bayonet practice.

-On September 30, 1943, Campbell was sent back to Bilibid as part of a POW detachment being sent to Japan.
-Medical records show he was still suffering from pellagra.
+He remained on the detail for nearly a year when he developed beriberi and sent to the hospital ward at Bilibid Prison.
+According to medical records kept there, Campbell was suffering from pellagra when he arrived on September 18, 1943.
+It appears he was sent back to Cabanatuan and sooner got there when he was selected to be sent to Japan.
+On September 30, 1943, Campbell was sent back to Bilibid but medical records show he was still suffering from pellagra.
 It appears that he was considered too ill to be sent to Japan and sent to what was referred to as “Medical Department Personnel.”
 He was readmitted to the hospital on October 20 and records show he was discharged on October 21, 1943, back to the Medical Department Personnel.